dswann101164/azure-noob-blog/posts/2025-12-10-starter-kit.md

 Get the complete Azure Admin Starter Kit — everything you need to start managing Azure infrastructure effectively, all in one place.

+**17,700+ words of battle-tested commands, queries, and templates from a production banking environment.**

 ## What's Inside

-This free bundle includes four essential resources I use daily managing 31,000+ Azure resources in a regulated banking environment:
+This free bundle includes four essential resources I use daily managing 31,000+ Azure resources:

 ### 1. KQL Query Library (PDF)